Federal menu labeling laws

 E. Record Keeping Requirements

 The final guidance indicates that records requested by a health official must be provided in four to six weeks.
 The FDA recommends that these records should be maintained at the covered establishment or the corporate headquarters for the time that the menu item is offered for sale.
 It is no longer necessary to maintain records on nutrient values for foods that are no longer offered for sale at a covered establishment.
-However, the FDA adds that covered establishments should consult legal counsel concerning maintaining the information in accordance with its ordinary record retention policies.
+However, the FDA recommends that covered establishments consult legal counsel concerning maintaining the information in accordance with its ordinary record retention policies.

-III.
+IV.
 California Menu Labeling Law

 California has had its own menu labeling law since 2009, which applied to restaurants with 20 or more locations within California.
-However, effective December 1, 2016, California restaurants must conform to the existing FDA menu labeling regulations promulgated under Affordable Care Act.
+However, effective December 1, 2016, California restaurants must conform to the existing FDA menu labeling regulations promulgated under the Affordable Care Act.
 See California Health and Safety Code Section 114094.
-This means local environmental health agencies may begin enforcement of the menu labeling requirements in California for qualified restaurants and similar food businesses before the federal enforcement date of
+This means local environmental health agencies may begin enforcement of the menu labeling requirements in California for qualified restaurants and similar food businesses before the federal enforcement date of May 7, 2018.

 To comply with the California requirements (which are identical to the federal requirements), covered California establishments must include the caloric content adjacent to the menu items on their menus, menu boards, and drive-through menu boards.
 Additionally, the establishment must provide expanded additional nutritional information in writing upon request.
 The additional written information must include the number of calories, calories from fat, total fat, saturated fat, trans fat, cholesterol, sodium, total carbs, sugars, dietary fibers, and protein.